Evertte/MSU_chatbot_/frontend/README.md

 # Conversational AI Frontend

-This is a frontend for a conversational AI project, built using React, Tailwind CSS and Vite.
+This is a frontend for a conversational AI Agent project, built using React, Tailwind CSS and Vite.

 ## Features